Proclamation Imposing $100k Fee for H-1Bs

 A Presidential Proclamation imposing a $100,000 fee for certain H-1Bs was first published on Friday, September 19, 2025.
 The lack of clarity provided in the Proclamation itself and lack of consistent guidance among DHS agencies in the days following this announcement created significant panic and confusion about what this would mean for current and future H-1B holders and employers.
 Various DHS agencies have slowly provided additional guidance allowing us to piece together when the $100,000 fee will apply, with the most detailed guidance published on the USCIS website October 20, 2025, filling in many of the remaining gaps, though a few areas of uncertainty remain.
 We summarize what is known about the Proclamation based on all available guidance to date.

-- Petitions filed on or after that date for a Beneficiary in the United States that requests Consular notification, Port of entry notification, or Pre-flight inspection for a beneficiary; and
+• Petitions filed on or after that date for a Beneficiary in the United States that requests Consular notification, Port of entry notification, or Pre-flight inspection for a beneficiary

 Who is not subject to the $100,00 fee: